ajmro/waterjugriddle/README.md

 ## Testing

-If you don't feel like manually testing values, we also provide a unit testing script `test.py` (`waterjug.py` needs to be in the same folder) that has several tests already set, with instructions on how to add more on its source code.
+If you don't feel like manually testing values, we also provide a unit testing script `test.py` (`waterjug.py` needs to be in the same folder) that has several tests already set, with instructions on how to add more in its source code.
 To run it:

 ```
 python test.py